 (a) Weekly Forecast.
 Buyer shall provide to Seller by 5:00 p.m.
 EPT on each Friday a non-binding estimate of its Energy requirements for the next succeeding week from Saturday through Friday.
 Buyer will provide an updated non-binding estimate by 5:00 p.m.
 EPT the following Monday for the period Tuesday through Friday of the then current week.

 Day-Ahead Schedule.
 On or before 10:00 a.m.
 EPT on each Day, Buyer shall provide to Seller a good faith, non-binding Schedule of its Energy requirements for each Hour of the next Day.
 Buyer shall provide to Seller no later than 11:00 a.m.
 EPT each Day a Schedule of the Energy to be purchased by the Buyer from Seller hereunder during each Hour of the next succeeding Day (a “Day-Ahead Schedule Notice”).
 For the purposes of this Section 3.5(b), if the next succeeding Day is a Saturday, then the good faith estimate and the Day-Ahead Schedule Notice shall be given for each Hour of such Saturday and the following Sunday and Monday.
 Buyer shall have the right, until 11:00 a.m.
-EPT, to change its Schedule from the Block(s) and Hour(s) amounts stated in the good faith estimate without any liability to Buyer.
+EPT, to change its Schedule including the Block(s) and Hour(s) amounts stated in the good faith estimate without any liability to Buyer.
 Each Day-Ahead Schedule Notice shall be for a minimum of four (4) consecutive Hours.
 All Energy Scheduled shall be Scheduled in Blocks.
 Within two (2) Hours of receipt of Buyer’s Day-Ahead Schedule Notice, Seller shall provide Buyer with a schedule setting forth, for each Hour of the Day(s) for which the Day-Ahead Schedule Notice was provided, whether deliveries of Energy will be made from the Facility or from Market Sources, and if from Market Sources, specifying the Delivery Point(s), which Delivery Point(s) shall comply with the requirements of Section 5.1.